lyosha85/learning/js/js-oop/1-foundations/README.md

 Everything in the global scope, is accessible from anywhere.
 Everything in a function scope, will be available inside that function, not outside. its limited tot he function's scope When we nest functions, we can access the inside function variables

+primitive values - str or a num, when u assign 2 variables tot eh same thing a = "test" b = a a = "something else" b returns "test"

+but.. reference values point to the same object in memory a = { name: "Alex"}
+b = a
+a = { name: "Hai"}
+b.name returns "Hai"